 Bogota certainly wasn’t my favourite stop in Colombia.
-Compared to the rest of this beautiful country, it is dirty, the traffic is always horrendous, and there are much better places to spend a week in Colombia, like Guadalupe, Tayrona National Park, or the Cocora Valley for example.
-However, I was pleasantly surprised to find there were more than enough things to keep me occupied for a few days before I took my flight back to Mexico.
+Compared to the rest of this beautiful country, Bogota is busy, dirty, and the traffic is always horrendous, However, I was pleasantly surprised to find there were more than enough things to do in Bogota keep me occupied for a few days before I took my flight back to Mexico.
 For me, to really understand a country, you have to visit its capital.
-Backpacking Bogota does have it’s rewards, so give Bogota a chance, before you explore the rest of Colombia, and you will uncover a rich history, turbulent at times, but the people of Bogota are friendly and kind, and the food is some of the best in the country.
-Here is my pick for the best things to do in Bogota on a budget:
+Backpacking Bogota does have its rewards, so give Bogota a chance, before you explore the rest of Colombia, and you will uncover a rich history (turbulent at times), and realise that the people of Bogota are friendly and kind, and the food is some of the best in the country.
+Here is my pick for the best things to do in Bogota Colombia for backpackers on a budget:

-Free Things to Do in Bogota for Backpackers
+Free Things to Do in Bogota Colombia for Backpackers

 Backpacking Bogota: Explore the Candelaria